thegamecracks/ssl-cert-tree/README.md

 ```

 Once installed, the `sslct` command can be used to load certificate files
-from a given directory, or the current working directory:
+from the current working directory or a given directory:

 ```sh
 $ sslct examples/certifi